runkids/vue-condition-watcher/README.md

 ## Introduction

-Data fetching with Vue Composition API.
-Power of `conditions` to easily control and sync to the URL query string.
+`vue-condition-watcher` is a data fetching library using the Vue Composition API.
+It allows you to easily control and sync data fetching to the URL query string using conditions.
 > requires Node.js 12.0.0 or higher.

 ## Features

-  ✔ Automatically fetch data whenever `conditions` change.<br>
+  ✔ Automatically fetches data when conditions change.
-  ✔ Automatically filter out `null`, `undefined`, `[]`, and `''` before sending the request.<br>
+  ✔ Filters out null, undefined, [], and '' before sending requests.
-  ✔ Refresh the page to automatically initialize `conditions` according to the query string of the URL, and correspond to the type (string, number, array, date).<br>
+  ✔ Initializes conditions based on URL query strings and syncs them accordingly.
-  ✔ Whenever `conditions` change, the URL query string will be automatically synchronized, and the previous page and next page will work normally.<br>
+  ✔ Synchronizes URL query strings with condition changes, maintaining normal navigation.
-  ✔ Avoid race conditions, ensure requests are first in, first out, and can also avoid repeated requests.<br>
+  ✔ Ensures requests are first in, first out, and avoids repeats.
-  ✔ Perform dependent requests before updating data.<br/>
+  ✔ Handles dependent requests before updating data.
-  ✔ Easily handle paging needs by customizing your own paging logic.<br/>
+  ✔ Customizable paging logic.
-  ✔ Automatically refetch data when the web page is refocused or network disconnection resumes.<br/>
+  ✔ Refetches data when the page is refocused or network resumes.
-  ✔ Support polling, with the polling period adjustable dynamically.<br/>
+  ✔ Supports polling with adjustable periods.
-  ✔ The caching mechanism allows `data` to be rendered faster without waiting for loading animations.<br/>
+  Caches data for faster rendering.
-  ✔ No need to wait for the return result; you can manually change `data` to improve the user experience.<br/>
+  ✔ Allows manual data modifications to improve user experience.
-  ✔ TypeScript support.<br/>
+  ✔ TypeScript support.
-  ✔ Works for Vue 2 & 3 through the power of [vue-demi](https://github.com/vueuse/vue-demi).
+  ✔ Compatible with Vue 2 & 3 via [vue-demi](https://github.com/vueuse/vue-demi).

   <img src=".github/vue-conditions-watcher.gif"/>